x4dr/Fen/endworld/mecha/systems/computers.md

 #### Parameters

-Abstracted context for the program’s operation
+Abstracted context for the program's operation
-(e.g. “what to act upon” is assumed to be known)
+(e.g. "what to act upon" is assumed to be known)

 ---